4 Questions to Ask Yourself Before You Ever Speak

 Question 1: Is it true?

 What you say must be true.
 Sounds easy, right?
 But are you totally honest?
 There should not be any deceit in what you say, even if you could get away with it—like when at a movie theater box office, somebody wanted to charge me for a child’s ticket when my child was actually a teenager.
 I could have agreed and saved a few bucks, but if something isn’t true, we shouldn’t say it.
 This means we do not lie.
 We do not exaggerate.
-If we do any of these things, our words lose meaning and eventually, people stop listening.
+If we do any of these things, our words lose meaning, and eventually, people stop listening.

 Question 2: Is it kind?

 We should not be known for angry outbursts, yelling, or belittling anyone.
-But once, when a scheduling error at work resulted in an unexpected change of plans, I took my frustration out on a coworker and I did it unkindly.
+But once, when a scheduling error at work resulted in an unexpected change of plans, I took my frustration out on a coworker, and I did it unkindly.
 While it is true that a mistake happened, I didn’t have to discuss it in an unkind way.
 Scripture is clear on this: Speak the truth in love.
 I’ve had to work on this over the years.
 Speaking the truth is easy, but speaking the truth with compassion and empathy isn’t.
 For a relationship to thrive, it’s vital the people around you feel truly connected with you.
 Everyone needs to know there’s a safe place with you.
 Sure, you’ll give the truth.
 But truth without love and kindness is dead.

 Question 3: Are my motives right?

 We must always be on guard that we aren’t using words to get our way.
 If you aren’t sure whether your desire is just for personal gain, stay quiet.
 Seek to understand whether your motivation is selfless or selfish.
-Sometimes, simply asking yourself what’s in it for you will help you realize why you’re saying what you’re saying—like the time Susan came home and I pointed out all the laundry I had folded.
+Sometimes, simply asking yourself what’s in it for you will help you realize why you’re saying what you’re saying—like the time my wife, Susan, came home, and I pointed out all the laundry I had folded.
 Deep down, I hadn’t done it because I wanted to serve her.
 I’d done it (and said something about it) because I wanted her to give me accolades.
 Instead of giving me accolades, she said “OK,” and walked away.

 The wrong motivation will hurt your relationships because ultimately, you’re playing a manipulating game.
 True love seeks the other person’s best interests over your own.
-You can speak lovely and kindly but use your words with the wrong motives and you are not living out your calling properly.
+You can speak lovely and kindly but use your words with the wrong motives and not be living out your calling properly.
 Instead, you are being hurtful and ultimately will cause division.

 Question 4: Is it timely?